brighthr/slate/source/index.html.md

 Start | Start date and time in ISO 8601 format
-End | End date and time in ISO 8601 format FilterUserIds (Optional) | List of UserGuids to filter by, or null to get a timesheet for all subordinates and the requester IsSummary | `true` exlcudes details of breaks and provides totaled hours worked per day.
+End | End date and time in ISO 8601 format FilterUserIds (Optional) | List of UserGuids to filter by, or null to get a timesheet for all subordinates and the requester IsSummary | `true` exlcudes details of breaks and provides totalled hours worked per day.
- | `false` includes detaild of breaks and provides total hours per shift.
+ | `false` includes details of breaks and provides total hours per shift.
 IncludeBreakdowns |  Includes weekly and total breakdowns for each employee IncludePayrollDetails |  Includes `Payroll Number`, `National Insurance`, `Employee Address` columns